curiosum-dev/kanta_sync_plugin/README.md

 end
 ```

-KantaSync creates table `kanta_sync_information` where information about the last fetch from the production is stored, to send only necessary changes instead of a full translations list when synchronizing.
+KantaSync plugin creates table `kanta_sync_information` where information about the last fetch from the production is stored, to send only necessary changes instead of a full translations list when synchronizing.

 Make sure that you have the Kanta API endpoint configured: